 The principal enquiry areas are:

-• Founder remuneration: whether the founder's salary, dividends, and benefits-in-kind reflect arm's-length value for the work done.
+• Founder remuneration: whether your salary, dividends, and benefits-in-kind reflect arm's-length value for the work you actually do.

 • Share valuation on gifts: gifts of growth shares are valued at market value for CGT and IHT; HMRC challenges undervaluations and the discount-for-lack-of-marketability claimed.